Timeline of women's sports: 1970s

+1972 - Nina Kuscsik, Pat Barrett, Lynn Blackstone, Liz Franceschini, Cathy Miller, and Jane Muhrke protested the rule of the Amateur Athletic Union that women marathoners had to start their race ten minutes before or after the men, which as implemented by the New York City Marathon that year meant that women had to start running ten minutes before the men.
+The women protested by sitting down and waiting ten minutes while holding signs protesting the rule, before starting to run when the men started; they became known as the NYC Six due to their protest.
+Ten minutes were added to their times.
+The ten minutes' difference requirement was dropped later in 1972.

 1972 – The American Nina Kuscsik became the first woman to officially win the Boston Marathon.

+1972 - The New York State Court of Appeals ruled that Bernice Gera could be a baseball umpire.
+As such, on June 24, 1972, she became the first female umpire in professional baseball; however, she quit after one game.

+1972 - Jockey Club rules began permitting women jockeys in 1972.

 1973 – Billie Jean King won the "Battle of the Sexes" tennis match against Bobby Riggs in America.

-1973 – The US Open was the first Grand Slam tournament to offer equal prize money.
+1973 – The US Open was the first Grand Slam tournament to offer equal prize money to women and men.

 1973 – Terry Williams Munz became the first woman in America awarded an athletic scholarship when she accepted a golf scholarship from the University of Miami.

+1973 - On April 18, 1973, the United States Court of Appeals for the Eighth Circuit ruled that girls could not be banned from high school sports teams for non-contact sports.

+1973 - The Women's Tennis Association (WTA), the principal organizing body of women's professional tennis, was founded in June 1973 by Billie Jean King, though it traces its origins to the inaugural Virginia Slims tournament, arranged by Gladys Heldman, sponsored by Joe Cullman, CEO of Philip Morris, and held on 23 September 1970 at the Houston Racquet Club in Houston, Texas.
+Rosie Casals won this first event.

+1973 - The first (partial) scholarships for basketball were offered to female students.

 1974 – Angela Hernandez (also known as Angela Hernandez Gomez and just Angela), of Spain, won a case in the Spanish Supreme Court allowing women to be bullfighters in Spain; a prohibition against women doing so was put in place in Spain in 1908.

 1974 – The Women's Sports Foundation was created by Billie Jean King in America.
 It is "a charitable educational organization dedicated to increasing the participation of girls and women in sports and fitness and creating an educated public that supports gender equity in sport."